 Results

-We finally got individual and group rankings from 16 trio groups (including 8 male groups and 8 female groups), as well as questionnaires.
+We collected individual and group rankings from 16 trio groups (including 8 male groups and 8 female groups), as well as the questionnaires.
 All questionnaire data were analysed at the group level.
 After presenting the manipulation checks, we organized the findings around the three hypotheses presented above.

 Manipulation checks

 The questions in the questionnaire completed by participants at the end of the experiment help us test the manipulation of time pressure.
-Participants were asked to report how much they felt time pressure.
-There were five dimensions that “1” for the lowest time pressure and “5” for the highest time pressure.
+Participants were asked to report how much they felt time pressured.
+There were five dimensions: “1” for the least time pressured and “5” for the most time pressured.
 The table about comparison of group time pressures under different time limits is as follows: